 First things first: if a work boot doesn't have a removable insole, it's not the right boot for you.
 This is the most critical feature because it allows you to take out the factory footbed and replace it with your own.
 Without this, you’d be trying to cram your orthotic on top of the existing insole, leading to a tight, uncomfortable fit that can cause more problems than it solves.
 Swapping out the insoles ensures your foot has the proper space and that your orthotic can sit correctly inside the boot.
 This simple feature is what makes it possible to get the personalized support you need from your favorite pair of Aetrex orthotics to help with alignment and pressure relief.

-The Importance of a Wide Toe Box and Extra Depth
+Look for a Wide Toe Box and Extra Depth

 Have you ever felt like your toes were squeezed together at the end of a long day?
 A work boot with a wide, roomy toe box is essential for preventing that cramped feeling.
 It gives your toes space to spread out naturally, which is especially important if you deal with conditions like bunions.
 Beyond width, look for boots with extra depth from top to bottom.
 This additional vertical space is crucial for accommodating the volume of both your foot and your orthotic insert without putting uncomfortable pressure on the top of your foot.
 Many of Aetrex’s men's and women's styles are designed with this principle in mind.

-Essential Arch Support and Shock Absorption
+Prioritize Arch Support and Shock Absorption

 While your orthotic provides targeted support, the boot itself still does a lot of the heavy lifting.
 A well-constructed work boot should have its own supportive structure and excellent shock absorption built into the midsole and outsole.
 This is where Aetrex truly stands out, as our footwear features signature arch support built right in.
 This feature works in harmony with your orthotic to help stabilize your foot and distribute pressure evenly.
 Great shock absorption cushions every step, reducing the impact on your feet, knees, and back when you’re standing or walking on hard surfaces.
 This combination is key for all-day comfort and helps with conditions like plantar fasciitis.

-Finding the Right Fit: Sizing and Width Options
+Nail the Fit: Sizing and Width

 Getting the right size is about more than just the number on the box, especially when you’re adding an orthotic.
 When you try on boots, make sure you’re wearing the socks you’d typically wear to work and have your orthotics with you.
 Slide your foot in, push your heel to the very back, and check the space at the front—you should have about a thumb's width between your longest toe and the end of the boot.
 The sides should feel snug but not tight.
 Because feet can swell, it’s always a good idea to shop for boots later in the day.
 For the most accurate fit, getting your feet scanned by an advanced system like an Aetrex foot scanner can give you precise measurements and insights into your foot type.